 Spring Boot features

-Spring Boot is a part of the Spring Framework that allows you to use all the features of the Spring Framework, makes it easier to deploy and configure Spring applications, and reduces the amount of code and the speed of going to production.
+Spring Boot is a part of the Spring Framework that allows you to use all the features of the Spring Framework, makes it easier to deploy and configure Spring applications, reduces the amount of code, and increases the speed of going to production.
 This is possible due to the automatic configuration of the application built on Java Annotations.

-Basic, but not all features of the Spring Framework that you can use in your Spring Boot application
+Here are some of the features of the Spring Framework you can use in your Spring Boot application:

 - Inversion of control container offers a solution for configuring and controlling Java objects by linking them together.
 The main advantage is that such container-managed objects, known as beans, avoid creating XML files with prescribed configurations for them.
 However, it is possible to do everything manually and add them.

-- The aspect-oriented programming framework adds the ability to program in an aspect-oriented paradigm, doing things that in an object-oriented paradigm are either too performance costly or not possible at all.
+- The aspect-oriented programming framework adds the opportunity to program in an aspect-oriented paradigm, doing things that in an object-oriented paradigm are either too performance costly or not possible at all.

 - The Model-view-controller framework using Serverlet API allows developing in an MVC pattern, simplifying the creation of micro-services applications, which is not as easy to do with standard Java tools as most developers would like.

-- The Data Access framework using JDBC and ORM provides a solution for easy, especially standard, work with relational databases and NoSQL.
-It allows you to create an object interface to the database without writing code and creating the object itself, making it one of the favorites and most powerful frameworks on this list.
+- The Data Access framework using JDBC and ORM provides a solution for easy and rapid work with relational databases and NoSQL.
+It allows you to create an object interface to the database without writing code, and this feature makes it one of the favorites and most powerful frameworks on this list.

 - The Batch framework offers a large set of out-of-the-box features for managing batches more efficiently, distributing the development of large amounts of data into smaller volumes that can also be chained together.
 These features are logging/tracing, transaction management, job processing statistics, and job restart.

 - The Transactional management framework adds abstraction and allows you to work with local transactions without a server.
-Of course, it's also possible to work with global, nested, and savepoints.
-And all of this is possible without JTA or EJB if done in conjunction with the previously mentioned Data access framework.
+Of course, working with global, nested, and savepoints is also possible.
+All this can be done without JTA or EJB, if used in conjunction with the previously mentioned Data access framework.
 However, of course, there are several ways for transactions, for example, using JDBC Connection, Object-relational mapping Units of Work, JTA TransactionManager and UserTransaction, and others like object databases.

-- The Remote access framework using RPC introduces a level of abstraction for much easier and more efficient handling of objects on servers thanks to the common use of the previously mentioned Inversion of control container and aspect-oriented programming framework as the main tool to interact with it.
+- The Remote access framework using RPC introduces a level of abstraction for an easier and more efficient way of handlingobjects on servers.
+Thanks to the common use of the previously mentioned Inversion of control container and aspect-oriented programming framework as the main tool to interact with it.

 - The Authentication and authorization framework provides many protocols and standards and uses the Spring Security subproject for authorization and authentication options.